Lepton Anomalous Magnetic Moment with Singlet-Doublet Fermion Dark Matter in Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ Model: Extension of minimal scotogenic model

+It is worth mentioning here that, in this extended frame work, along with $(g-2)$ of electron, the LFV process $\mu \to e \gamma$ can also get an chiral enhancement because of the off-diagonal structure of the Yukawa matrix obtained through Casas-Ibarra parametrisation.
+This chirally enhanced contribution to $\mu \to e \gamma$ amplitude and decay rate are given by

-In Fig.~\ref{fig:lam5cps2}, the result of a parameter scan similar to Fig.~\ref{fig:lam5cps1} is shown after incorporating the additional and dominant contribution to $\Delta a_e$ from $\chi_{1}$ and $\chi_{3}$ present in the singlet-doublet model.
-For this scan $m_{\chi_{3}}$ and $\Delta m$ are randomly varied in the range $m_{\chi_{3}} \in [1,1000]$ GeV and $\Delta m \in [1,100]$ GeV respectively.
-Similar to the minimal model, the charged scalar mass is varied as $M_{\eta^+} \in [100,1000]$ GeV.
-The other two parameters which are randomly varied are $\sin\theta \in [0.01,1]$ and $Y_{\psi e} \in [10^{-2},1]$.
-Only those parameter sets which satisfy all the three constraints i.e. (Br$(\mu \rightarrow e \gamma)< 4.2\times10^{-13}$), ($\Delta a_{\mu}<-10^{-10}$) and ($\Delta a_e = (-87 \pm 36) \times 10^{-14}$) simultaneously are screened out to get the common parameter space which are shown in Fig.~\ref{fig:lam5cps2}.
+with $\tau_{\mu}$ being the lifetime of muon.
+After incorporating this contribution, Only those parameter sets which satisfy all the three constraints i.e. (Br$(\mu \rightarrow e \gamma)< 4.2\times10^{-13}$), ($\Delta a_{\mu}<-10^{-10}$) and ($\Delta a_e = (-87 \pm 36) \times 10^{-14}$) simultaneously are screened out to get the common parameter space which are shown in Fig.~\ref{fig:lam5cps2}.
 Clearly, the red points in Fig.~\ref{fig:lam5cps2} depict that in the extended model we can obtain a parameter space that gives $\Delta a_e$ in the correct ballpark as suggested by the experiments while being within the limits of CLFV and suppressed negative contribution to $\Delta a_\mu$.
-Since there are no direct couplings of $\Psi$ and $N_e$ to other generations of leptons, the contribution to muon $(g-2)$ and CLFV remain sub-dominant in this extended model while giving an enhanced contribution to electron $(g-2)$ as required.
 The final parameter space giving correct $\Delta a_e$ as well as satisfying CLFV constraint and ($\Delta a_{\mu}<-10^{-10}$) is shown in Fig.~\ref{fig:final_param} in the plane of $\lambda_{5}$ and $m_{\chi_{3}}$.
+The blue points are obtained before incorporating the chirally enhanced contribution to $\mu \to e \gamma$ and the cyan points depict the parameter sets which satisfy all the three above-mentioned constraints even after including the chiral enhancement to $\mu \to e \gamma$ in the calculation.
+Clearly, the enhancement to this CLFV process slightly reduces the allowed parameter space.